eduardo-w-bandeira/databarn/README.md

 ## Field Definition Constraints

-1. `type`: Assigning a value of a different type than the defined field type will raise a TypeError in Seed.
+1. `type annotation`: Assigning a value of a different type than the annotated for the field will raise a TypeError in Seed.
 However, None is always accepted.
 2. `auto=True`: Automatic incremental integer number.
 Altering the value of an auto field will raise an AttributeError.
 3. `frozen=True`: Altering the value of a frozen field, after it has been assigned, will raise an AttributeError in Seed.
 It is mandatory to assign it when instantiating your Seed-derived class; otherwise, its value will be frozen to None.
 4. `key=True`: Primary key.